manubb/barbiche/README.md

 * if item resolves to a Barbiche expression `boolean: name`, `boolean` is resolved to a boolean value and `name` to a string.
 If `boolean` is true and if `name` is not empty, class `name` is added to the current node.

 ### Subtemplates
-Barbiche supports subtemplating via `bb-import` attribute that is reserved to `<template>` elements.
-A `bb-import` attribute contains an expression that is resolved to a string value `id`.
-The template with id `id`, if any, is then merged using current context and the current node is replaced with the merge result.
 A simple example:
 ```html
 <template id="simple-subtemplate">